POSTS TAGGED: Oppo Find 5

-Posted May 5, 2013 By: Conan Troutman
+Posted May 5, 2013 at 10:00 am by Conan Troutman

 Little more than a few days ago, there was word from the guys behind Paranoid Android that they were working on a new feature called Halo.
 Similar in form and function to the “chat heads” feature of Facebook Home, Halo was intended to bring a new level of multitasking to Paranoid Android ROMs by allowing the user to receive notifications from apps and act on them from a floating or “windowed” version of the app in question.

 Despite still being at an early stage with a lot of development still to be done, the PA guys have clearly been hard at work over the past few days and decided to release some test builds featuring Halo for public consumption.
 This is by no means a final version and there will . . .
 READ ON »